1996 Serbian local elections: Bačka Topola

+Mali Iđoš

+Results of the election for the Municipal Assembly of Mali Iđoš:

+The municipal administration established on 10 December 1996 included representation from the Alliance of Vojvodina Hungarians (VMSZ), the Democratic Fellowship of Vojvodina Hungarians (VMDK), and the Socialist Party of Serbia (SPS).
+Béla Sipos of the VMSZ was chosen as mayor, and the incumbent president of the executive council, Milan Stevović of the SPS, was confirmed for another term in office.

+Relations between the Hungarian parties and the SPS had deteriorated significantly by late 1998.
+The SPS brought two motions of non-confidence against Sipos, which were subsequently withdrawn.
+On 11 November 1998, the assembly approved a SPS motion to remove Stevović from office, a decision that Stevović accepted.
+Local SPS leader Borivoje Drakulović then ran for the vacant position of executive council president but was not elected: he initially received the support of twelve delegates, one short of the required majority, and then received the support of only eleven delegates when a repeat vote was held later in the same meeting.
+These events led to a political impasse that continued until 30 March 1999, when the assembly voted to approve Drakulović in the role.

+Another political crisis began later in 1999, when the SPS refused to accept a candidate favoured by the Hungarian parties to head the municipal public utilities corporation.
+The Hungarian parties temporarily withdrew from the assembly, and on 2 September 1999 Sipos submitted his resignation as mayor.
+The SPS later won the support of a working majority of delegates, and on 4 November 1999 Péter Tóth was chosen as acting mayor pending a resolution of the situation; Tóth had been elected as an independent delegate supported by the VMSZ, but he had already joined the SPS's assembly group prior to these events.
+The crisis was resolved on 21 February 2000, when János Maronka of the VMDK was chosen as the municipality's new mayor.

 South Bačka District

 Elections were held in all twelve municipalities of the South Bačka District.
 The Zajedno alliance won a convincing victory in Novi Sad, while the Socialist Party and Yugoslav Left won a number of the neighbouring jurisdictions.
 Independent candidates won a majority of seats in Bački Petrovac, and the Radical Party won the greatest number of seats in Temerin.

 Novi Sad

 Results of the election for the Municipal Assembly of Novi Sad:

 Mihajlo Svilar of the Serbian Renewal Movement was chosen as mayor after the election.
 He was replaced on 18 June 1997 by fellow SPO member Stevan Vrbaški.
 Gordana Čomić of the Democratic Party served on Novi Sad's executive committee in 1997.

 Bač

 Results of the election for the Municipal Assembly of Bač:

 Bačka Palanka

 Results of the election for the Municipal Assembly of Bačka Palanka:

 Bački Petrovac

 Results of the election for the Municipal Assembly of Bački Petrovac:

 Incumbent mayor Juraj Červenak was confirmed for another term in office after the election.